d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 }
 ```

-Then calling this function in Swift can be easily done but this requires the argument names.
-Sweet Objective-C
+Then calling this function in Swift can be easily done but this requires the argument names as shown in the following
-expressivity legacy!
+example.

 ```Swift
 add(a:1)(2)
 ```

+Sweet Objective-C legacy!

 It's important to notice the difference between a function definition from an anonymous function.
 In the first
 case the argument name is required when such argument name is prohibited when applying a closure.
 Why this